Reflections on Impending Obamacare

 Reform was surely needed to remove distortions imposed on medical care by its financing.
 The next big questions are what the Affordable Care Act really reforms; and, whether the result will be affordable for the whole nation.
 Here are some proposals, just in case.

 In recent years, Congress has taken to producing laws of great complexity, sometimes thousands of pages long.
-This is particularly notable in the Obama administration, but can be viewed as a non-partisan tendency throughout the Twentieth century, starting with Teddy Roosevelt and Woodrow Wilson.
+This is particularly notable in the Obama administration but can be viewed as a non-partisan tendency throughout the Twentieth century, starting with Teddy Roosevelt and Woodrow Wilson.
 As part of the phenomenon, the workload of Congress has increased to the point where the Legislative branch is particularly weakened by its traditional procedures.
 The Executive branch has responded greatly enlarging itself, able to create most of the Law through regulation after the law is passed; and the Legislative branch reacts by creating excessive detail in later laws.
-This receipe for self-defeat has come to be called "micromanagement" by business theorists, who tend to view "command and control" as a solution.
+This recipe for self-defeat has come to be called "micromanagement" by business theorists, who tend to view "command and control" as a solution.
 As long as the Constitution stands, that approach will not be allowed to work.
 It is not the purpose of this book to redesign government, or even to discuss it in detail.
-However, it is wise to remember that even good proposals are undermined by change of circumstance.
+However, it is wise to remember that even good proposals are undermined by the change of circumstance.
 Unwisely freezing details when not truly necessary could defeat the main goal, which is to pay a large share of health costs with compound investment income.

 The main goal is to pay a large share of health costs with compound investment income.